kotuku-aero/diy-efis/README.md

 # diy-efis
-EFIS Display based on CAN Aerospace
+Experimental Aircraft Avionicsbased on CAN Aerospace